kdroukman/observability-workshop/content/en/tko/session-6/docs/lambda.md

 ---
-title: Observability Lambda Lab
+title: Bulding a Distributed Trace
-linkTitle: Observability Lambda Lab
+linkTitle: Building a Distributed Trace
 weight: 99
 ---

-Welcome to Observability Lambda Lab.
+In this lab you will learn how to build a distributed trace.
 This lab will make a tracing superhero out of you!
 Follow the steps bellow to set up and get started.

 ## Pre-Requisites